XcalableMP/manual/en/gmove.rst

 Communications among distributed arrays
 ^^^^^^^^^^^^^^^^^^^
-Copying a part of array "a" to array "b".
+Copying a part of array a to array b.
 For array assignment statements in a gmove, use triplet.

 * XMP/C program